getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 They are available in two places. `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
 Those are two ways we'll allow users to modify what we put together.

-Examples based on your `cause` property (I use `message` for ease of reading, but there's nothing stopping you from modifying event stacktrace frames).
+Examples based on your `cause` property.

 `beforeSend`/`beforeBreadcrumb`: